-In the Master’s specialisation Governance of Migration and Diversity, part of the Master Sociology at Erasmus University Rotterdam, you will learn to understand and manage complex societal developments, with a special focus on the contemporary issues of migration and diversity.
+In the master track Governance of Migration and Diversity - part of the Master Sociology at Erasmus University Rotterdam - you will learn to understand and manage complex societal developments, with a special focus on the contemporary issues of migration and diversity.

 Managing international migration flows can be a challenge.
 So how can we do this in the best possible way?
 How can interaction with migrants be stimulated in the countries in which migrants arrive in order to avert discrimination and encourage cohesion?
 What are the consequences of “superdiversity” for contemporary cities and how can local authorities cope with these consequences?

 In our globalised and complex network society, these urgent questions need to be answered.
 In order to do so, experts who demonstrate analytical skills, connective leadership, entrepreneurial attitudes and a strong ethical compass to achieve innovative solutions for societal problems are needed.
 This Master’s specialisation in Sociology at Erasmus University Rotterdam focuses on the research, analysis and governance of societal issues.

 Migration and diversity are key factors in some of the most fundamental transformations of society today.
 These transformations do not merely involve migrants, and they have an impact on society at large.
 Migration and diversity have become highly politicised issues that play an important role in contemporary politics in many countries.
 These issues influence many different aspects of society, such as education, housing, labour and international relations.

 This specialisation studies migration and diversity from an interdisciplinary perspective, addressing the different aspects of this societal transformation.
 The programme provides students with a strong theoretical basis.
 It focuses on sociological theories and research about the drivers of migration.